 Read About How to Wash Your Hands

 Sarah, 25, Mom to Alex

 Hopefully we’ve given you a few ideas on how to make proper kitchen hygiene a little easier and more manageable with your kids.
-Remember to use a good antibacterial soap, such as Lysol®, in the kitchen so that little hands stay clean.
+Remember to use a good antibacterial soap, in the kitchen so that little hands stay clean.